-Comprehensive Model Engineering Functions: Derived from CIMSpy EE, M3 inherits a rich set of model engineering functions from the base tool, including model browsing, validation, comparison, and visual data mining, etc.
+Comprehensive Model Engineering Functions: Derived from CIMSpy, M3 inherits a rich set of model engineering functions from the base tool, including model browsing, validation, comparison, and visual data mining, etc.

 Full Graphics: Graphic support is essential for network modeling.
 Without it, a modeling tool would be at most a data entry wizard.
 M3 auto-generates various types of one-line diagrams, enabling users to maintain their power system models in an WYSIWYG style.